gychant/AMR-CSLogic/INSTALLATION.md

 (6) set the SPARQL_ENDPOINT address in the config.yaml file.

+## Create config file
+Note that we use YAML config file to set app specific parameters.
+To get started, create your own local config file using config_template.yaml file and customize values of difference fields if needed and save with name config.yaml.
+Specifically, if you would like to use an existing Stanford CoreNLP parsing server, please set STANFORD_CORENLP_PATH to null and fill in the host name and port number, otherwise fill in the path to the Stanford CoreNLP package.

 ## Download third_party
 ```
 $ bash scripts/download_third_party.sh
 ```
 Secondly You have to download the pre-trained model file for AMR from the following path on CCC.
-Then you have to unzip the file in `third_party` directory.
+Then you have to unzip the file in `third_party` directory and set the values of AMR_MODEL_CHECKPOINT_PATH and THIRD_PARTY_PATH in the config file accordingly.
 - `/dccstor/ykt-parse/SHARED/MODELS/AMR/transition-amr-parser/amr2.0_v0.4.1_youngsuk_ensemble_destillation.zip`

-## Create config file
-Note that we use YAML config file to set app specific parameters.
-To get started, create your own local config file using config_template.yaml file and customize values of difference fields if needed and save with name config.yaml.

 ## Start a server